-- Cheaper per month: This is perfect if your car lease negotiation techniques didn't work.
+- Cheaper per month: This is perfect if your car lease negotiation techniques didn't work or your car lease guarantor application was rejected.
 Your monthly payment is going to be cheaper because an older car depreciates far less than a newer one - an older Toyota won’t depreciate as much as brand new Volvo SUV.
 However, with more maintenance required with an older car, this might balance out over time!

-- Insurance: As the car isn’t worth as much as a new car, your insurance might be cheaper as it won’t cost the insurance company much to replace in the event of a write-off.
+- Insurance: As the car isn’t worth as much as a new car, your insurance might be cheaper as it won’t cost the insurance company much to replace in the event that your lease car is written-off.

 - Poor credit: "Do you need good credit to lease a car?"
 Yep, you pretty much always do.
 So, with a used car leasing, the risk for the broker is lessened, so you're more likely to be accepted with poor credit (but not always).

 Should I just lease a new car instead?